 As discussed in the Journaling at Epicodus lesson, each weekend you'll receive a journaling assignment in addition to your coding homework.
 You'll then discuss your responses with a partner at the beginnining of the next class session.

-As you'll recall, you were asked to write responses to the following in your journal over the weekend, as detailed in the Week Two Journal Prompt exercise:
+As you'll recall, you were asked to write responses to the following in your journal over the weekend, as detailed in the Section Two Journal Prompt exercise:

 Think about asking for help in the classroom.
 Are there times when it's easier or harder for you to ask for assistance from a peer?
 What about a teacher?